daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-03-07-Analysis-of-Variance-Simultaneous-Component-Analyses-ASCA-for-CEABIGR-project.md

 ![](https://github.com/AHuffmyer/ASH_Putnam_Lab_Notebook/blob/master/images/NotebookImages/oysters/ceabigr/asca/pc5.png?raw=true)

 PC5 is interesting!
 PC5 described genes that show either higher or lower expression of exons 2-6 relative to exon 1 depending on treatment.
 As described above, genes with loading scores >0 are genes with expresssion of exons 2-6 lower in treated oysters compared to high with control expression of exons 2-6 higher in treated oysters.
+You'll notice that as the variance explained decreases, so do the confidence intervals.
+Confidence intervals for treatments do not overlap.

 *Importantly*, this is showing relative expression of each exon as compared to exon 1.
 This does NOT reflect total gene expression.

 ![](https://github.com/AHuffmyer/ASH_Putnam_Lab_Notebook/blob/master/images/NotebookImages/oysters/ceabigr/asca/pc5_genes.png?raw=true)

+PC6, which is shown below, describes genes that show differential exon expression between treatments in which either the front or end exons have higher or lower expression depending on treatment.
+Cool!

 ### 5. View all PC results